waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ### [Waku Message](https://rfc.vac.dev/spec/14)

-`WAKU2-MESSAGE` is a communication protocol that facilitates the exchange of messages between peers in the network.
-It includes the data payload (actual message content being transmitted) and attributes (metadata associated with the message).
+`WAKU2-MESSAGE` specifies the message structure used in the Waku network.
+It defines metadata fields, such as content topics and timestamps, that other Waku protocols can use.

 ### [Waku Payload](https://rfc.vac.dev/spec/26)